mwbagency/mwb-docs/Plugins/PostForms.md

 </div>
 ```

-For a full example, below is the context that was passed to the above twig file:
+FYI, below is the context that was passed to the above twig file:
 ```php
 $data['filtering'] = [
   'categories' => [